Notalib/LYT/doc/test-script.md

         - 1: Open the comic, press 'Play'.
 Does the images seem to follow sound?

+        - 2: Whilst playing, check that the image is scaled properly.
+Can you see everything?

-        - 2: Whilst playing, click 'Pause', then resume playing.
+        - 3: Whilst playing, click 'Pause', then resume playing.

-        - 3: Whilst playing, click on the chapter's timeline.
+        - 4: Whilst playing, click on the chapter's timeline.
 Does it jump to the place you've clicked?

-        - 4: Check, that clicking repeatedly on the images does not affect playing.
+        - 5: Check, that clicking repeatedly on the images does not affect playing.

-        - 5: Forward and backward playing, checking that this does not disrupt the showing of the images.
+        - 6: Forward and backward playing, checking that this does not disrupt the showing of the images.

 Bookmarks: